pstat197/vignette-database-configuration2/README.md

 Jennifer Park, Russell(Senyuan) Liu, Haotian Xia, Haoming Deng, Ankur Malik.

 ## Abstract
-In this report, we explore how to configure a dataset and write queries in R. Specifically, we first configure the database, build the database, including steps such as Import Libraries, Connect R/Python to MySQL, Create a new database in R/Python, Connect to the Database,Create table and Insert data/table into database.
-We then write queries by introducing some common functions, tables, syntax and filtering clause.
-Besides, we created a document which explains how to setup MySQL and the corresponding environment steps by steps.
+In this methods vignette, we explore how to configure a database and write queries in R. First, we go over the required software and packages, specifically how to install MySQL.
+Then, we include steps to create a new database, make configurations, and enter new data into an existing database using some sample data.
+Lastly, we explain how to write queries by introducing some common functions, tables, syntax and the filtering clause in SQL.

 ## Repository contents
 1. root directory